 Dr. Jason G. Goldman is a cognitive scientist, animal behavior researcher, and science writer based in Los Angeles.

-He received his Ph.D. at the University of Southern California, where he conducted research at the intersection of developmental psychology and animal cognition by seeing what happens to birds when they grow up in virtual reality.
+Jason received his Ph.D. at the University of Southern California, where he conducted research at the intersection of developmental psychology and animal cognition by seeing what happens to chickens when they grow up in virtual reality.
 Now he’s completely obsessed with mountain lions, squirrels, raccoons, whale sharks, and harpy eagles – but chickens still have a special place in his heart.